-We are South Florida lawyers dedicated to fighting for policy holders against big insurance companies.
+We are Florida lawyers dedicated to fighting for policy holders against big insurance companies.
 We know that hurricane insurance claims are regularly denied.

 We are here to help you ensure that your valuables are protected.
-In order to successfully make your Hurricane Irma claim, it is crucial that you follow these steps to preserve the best evidence of your potential losses in the event that you need to make a claim.
+In order to successfully make your Hurricane Michael claim, it is crucial that you follow these steps to preserve the best evidence of your potential losses in the event that you need to make a claim.